hiddenSymmetries/simsopt/discrete_adjoint_2506_plan.md

 - [ ] Avoid branchy QA/QH scaffolding in the QH example itself.
 - [ ] Avoid hidden finite-difference Jacobian fallbacks.

+Acceptance:

+- the example reads like the classic QH script with a JAX-backed VMEC object substituted for the classic VMEC object,
+- the derivative backend used is explicit in script output.

 ### 3. Solver choice

 - [ ] Re-test least-squares methods only after the new backend is correct.